How to Train Your Dog The Basics

-- Use the same word every time—“come” and “here" are common.
+- Use the same word every time.
+“Come" and “here" are common.
 Don't confuse him with different commands each time.

-- Call only once—if you say “Fido, come!
+- Call only once.
+If you say, “Fido, come!
 Come, Fido!
 Fido!
 Come!" your dog will learn that you don't mean it.

 You can teach Fido to lie down from a sit.

-- Hold a treat in front of his nose, and slowly move your hand down and toward him while telling him “Down.”
+- Hold a treat in front of his nose, and slowly move your hand down and toward him while telling him “down."
 As his head follows the treat, he should lie down.

 - As soon as he's down, praise him and give him the treat.

-- When he responds quickly and reliably, say “Down,” but don't move your hand toward him.
+- When he responds quickly and reliably, say “down," but don't move your hand toward him.
 Slowly increase the length of time he has to stay down before getting the treat, and praise and reward him while he's down, not after he jumps up.

 Down is a hard command for some dogs because it is a submissive position.
-You may find that your dog lies down at home but doesn't want to at obedience class.
+You may find your dog lies down at home but doesn't want to at obedience class.
 Be patient.
-As he gains confidence and learns that the other dogs won't pick on him, he should be more willing to lie down, especially if you use really yummy treats.
+As he gains confidence and learns that other dogs won't pick on him, he should be more willing to lie down, especially if you use really yummy treats.

-- Put your dog in position and say “Stay."
+- Put your dog in position and say, “Stay."

-- Repeat the command just once—he needs to remember what you told him to do.
+- Repeat the command just once.
+He needs to remember what you told him to do.
 When he has stayed put for a few seconds, praise him and give him a treat.

-- Next, release him—teach him a word such as “free" or “okay" to tell him he's off the hook.
+- Next, release him.
+Teach him a word such as “free" or “okay" to tell him he's off the hook.

 Always shorten the time when you increase the distance, and don't increase time or distance too quickly—add one step at a time.
 If your dog moves up, fidgets, or whines before the time is up, stand a little closer until he's comfortable again with that distance for that length of time.
 This is a stressful thing for most dogs to learn, so be patient.

-Walk Nicely on Leash
+How to Train Your Dog to Walk Nicely on a Leash

 All dogs should be taught basic leash skills.
-You should be able to take Fido for a walk around the block or into a crowded veterinary office without having your legs wrapped up or your shoulder dislocated.
+You should be able to take Fido for a walk around the block or into a crowded veterinary office without having your legs wrapped up, or your shoulder dislocated.
 When he is properly leash trained, your dog will walk steadily on one side of you with the leash slack.
-Like many other aspects of good training, teaching him to do this will require some time and effort, but the payoff is a dog who is a pleasure to walk.
+Like many other aspects of good training, teaching him to do this will require some time and effort, but the payoff is a dog that is a pleasure to walk.

 - With Fido on a leash, begin walking with him at your side.

-- As he rejoins you, give him a treat and tell him “Good Fido!"
+- As he rejoins you, give him a treat and tell him, “Good Fido!"

 - Keep walking and keep reversing directions every time he pulls.
-Eventually, he will decide that he'd better pay attention to the crazy human who keeps doing an about-face when he least expects it.
+Eventually, he will decide he'd better pay attention to the crazy human who keeps doing an about-face when he least expects it.

 Tip: Work at keeping the leash slack.
-Every time it gets tight, it's time to tell Fido that he's not the leader by reversing direction.
+Every time it gets tight, it's time to tell Fido he's not the leader by reversing direction.
 You're the one leading the walk, not him.